rigljs/rigl/README.md

 </r-one>
 ```

-For an event in the *R-TWO* component to be triggered after it is defined in the *R-ONE* component, you must use the [whenDefined()](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined) method as shown below:
+For an event in the *R-TWO* component to be triggered after it is defined in the *R-ONE* component, you must use the <b id="defined">$defined()</b> service method, which is analogous to the [whenDefined()](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined) as shown below:

 ```html
 <!-- R-TWO component template -->